ps-tuebingen/decomposition-diversity/Formalization/README.md

 }.
 ```

-A program is a ProgramSkeleton, together with bodies for all signatures contained in the ProgramSkeleton.
+A program is a `Skeleton`, together with bodies for all signatures contained in the `Skeleton`.

 ### Typechecker.v